anymod/guide/docs/examples/image-manipulation.md

 In the mod's JS panel, we can access our image with `mod.data.myImage`.

-Similarly, we can use Anymod's built in `buildImage` method to manipulate the image in different ways:
+Similarly, we can use AnyMod's built in `buildImage` method to manipulate the image in different ways:

 ```js{2-5}
 var imageVersions = [